Oh! Calcutta!: Filmed recording

-A pay-per-view video production played on closed-circuit television in select cities in 1971, and was released theatrically in 1972; in both cases many cities and municipalities banned its screening.
-Frank Herold, an editor who worked on the film, provides commentary on this in a brief post he contributed to the Internet Movie Database page.
+A pay-per-view video production played on closed-circuit television in select cities in 1971, and was released theatrically in 1972.
+In both cases, many cities and municipalities banned its screening.
+Frank Herold, an editor who worked on the film, commented on that in a brief post he contributed to the relevant Internet Movie Database page.

 Synopsis

-Note: the revue takes place in the form of sketches.
-These are taken from the 1971 pay-per-view production with lyrics and music by Robert Dennis, Peter Schickele and Stanley Walden (unless otherwise noted).
+[Note: the revue takes place in the form of sketches.
+Lyrics and music are by Robert Dennis, Peter Schickele, and Stanley Walden unless otherwise noted.
+Authorship for sketches was attributed in a 1969 article in New York magazine.]